agile-ts/documentation/docs/Interfaces.md

 ## `HasConfig`

-This is the `HasConfig` Interface, and it is used as config object in methods like `hasGroup`, `hasSelector`, ..
-Here is a Typescript
+This is the `HasConfig` Interface, and it is used as configuration object in methods like `hasGroup()`, `hasSelector()`, ..
-Interface of the Object for quick reference, however each property will be explained in more detail below.
+Here is a Typescript Interface of the Object for quick reference, however each property will be explained in more detail below.

 ```ts
 export interface HasConfigInterface {